 Originally I came across this company because I wanted to find an alternative to the milk normally sold in plastic pouches.
 That this milk was also organic was just a pure win-win.
 They deliver before 8 – charge 60 rupees for a liter in a glass bottle – and you can manage your supply via their app (though keep in mind you need to update any changes before 7 pm).
 You can subscribe through their website.

 Original Indian Table

-Started by foodies and travellers, Original Indian Table brings together the ‘forgotten’ foods of India.
+Started by foodies and travelers, Original Indian Table brings together the ‘forgotten’ foods of India.
 The concept is simple, yet brilliant – by sourcing traditional food crops, grown in natural, organic ways from small scale farmers, not only do they bring these treasures to costumers all over the country but also promote sustainable food and farming.
-They have a small selection, mostly consisting of rice sorts, millets, nuts and salts.
+They have a small selection, mostly consisting of rice sorts, millets, nuts, and salts.
 You can buy from their Website but they are also open to people bringing over their own jars to be filled – if you want to avoid the plastic packaging.

 Where to buy supplies

 Moksha specializes in a high-quality natural carrier oil, essential oils, Butters, clays and floral waters from all over the world.
 They also sell glycerin, aloe vera gel, dead sea salt, and natural colorants.
 Even though they are on the expensive side, they are a brand to be trusted, selling to several major companies in India.
 A long list of their products is USDA Organic certified.
 If you order through email ordering more than 1 liter/kg, they give a discount of 30%.
 You can buy from their website or contact them.
 Bonus info: if you ask nicely, they will let you come pick up the oils and avoid courier charges.